• As low as $296/Night

 We are pet friendly, but because we live in the back of the property and have a dog and two cats, we do require that dogs be acclimated to and friendly with other family pets.
 Please note that this is not a fenced in property, and while our road is very peaceful, we ask that guest dogs be on leashes when outdoors, and we always keep our dog on leash when we are hosting dogs owners.
 The pet deposit goes to additional cleaning protocol and is non-returnable.
 We have parking for a boat if you would like to bring one, and a double kayak if you would like to use one.

-Come share our elegant world!
+Come share our handsome world!

 About the Area